ckyiricky/216-scalable-heavy-hitters/README.md

 2) Based on the evaluation, we take standard hashing as benchmark.
     - Multistage Filter without conservative update always has a larger report output, that is caused by a number of false positive.
 Multistage filter with conservative update is doing much better.
     - Sample and hold always has a smaller report output, that is caused by a few cases of false negative.
 The false nagative is caused by the sampling method.
-    - Multistage Filter runs faster than both sample and hold and naive hashing.
+    - In most cases, Multistage Filter runs faster than both sample and hold and naive hashing.

 # Architecture
 [Architecture sketch](./architecture.pdf)<br/>